the-deep-learners/TensorFlow-LiveLessons/README.md

 #### 1.3 An Introductory Artificial Neural Network

-* get your hands dirty with a [simple-as-possible neural network](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/shallow_net_in_keras.ipynb) for classifying handwritten digits
+* get your hands dirty with a simple-as-possible neural network ([shallow_net_in_keras.ipynb](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/shallow_net_in_keras.ipynb)) for classifying handwritten digits
 * introduces Jupyter notebooks and their most useful hot keys
 * introduces a gentle quantity of deep learning terminology by whiteboarding through:
   * the MNIST digit data set